WhereWeCanShare/SysAdminDoc/README.md

 ## scripts

+suggest to have these scripts in `/opt/scripts`.
+Have to edit some variables to suitable your environment e.g. `BAKDIR`, `LOGDIR`, and etc. Those variables normally define at the top of script.

 - [chkport.sh](scripts/chkport.sh) for checking the service network port, it requires `nc` which may not be available on some Linux distro.
 [Search for one](https://duckduckgo.com/?q=linux+nc+ncat) for its replacement.

 - [dbbak.sh](scripts/dbbak.sh) script to do the Postgresql DBs dump and compress.